bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ##### `urlObject.search`[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#url_urlobjectsearch)

-The `search` property consists of the entire “query string” portion of the URL, including the leading ASCII question mark (`?`) character.
+The `search` property consists of the entire "query string” portion of the URL, including the leading ASCII question mark (`?`) character.

 For example: `'?query=string'`.